OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

    }
    ```

-Out of these parameters, a few are particularly important and are likely to be configured by the chain owner: `chainId`, `DataAvailabilityCommittee`, `InitialChainOwner`, `MaxCodeSize`, and `MaxInitCodeSize`.
-While part of the `chainConfig`, the other parameters typically use default values and are less frequently modified.
-We will detail these  parameters in the [Rollup Configuration Parameters](#rollup-configuration-parameters) section.
-Additionally, we'll guide you through using the Orbit SDK to effectively set and customize these configurations, ensuring that your Orbit chain is tailored to your specific requirements and operational needs.
+Out of `chainConfig`'s parameters, a few are particularly important and are likely to be configured by the chain owner: `chainId`, `DataAvailabilityCommittee`, `InitialChainOwner`, `MaxCodeSize`, and `MaxInitCodeSize`. `chainConfig`'s other parameters use default values and are less frequently modified.
+We will go through these parameters in the [Rollup Configuration Parameters](#rollup-configuration-parameters) section.

 All the parameters explained in this section are customizable, allowing the chain deployer to stick with default settings or specify new values.
-In the upcoming sections, we will dive deeper into what each parameter represents and how you can utilize the Orbit SDK to configure them effectively for your Orbit chain deployment.

 For an easier config preparation, the Orbit SDK provides the `prepareChainConfig` API, which takes config parameters as arguments and returns a `chainConfig` `JSON` string.
-Any parameters not provided will default to standard values, which are detailed in the [Orbit SDK documentation](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31).
+Any parameters not provided will default to standard values, which are detailed in the [Orbit SDK repository](https://github.com/OffchainLabs/arbitrum-orbit-sdk/blob/1f251f76a55bc1081f50938b0aa9f7965660ebf7/src/prepareChainConfig.ts#L3-L31).

 Here are the parameters you can use with `prepareChainConfig`: